spinerak/refunct-tas-archipelago/README.md

 - After closing the menu (escape), you should now see "Connected to Archipelago" and much more.
 You're good to go!
 - Red buttons don't do anything in this randomizer.

+## Troubleshooting
+- Softlocked or wanna continue a game?
+(Close Refunct) and follow 1️⃣2️⃣3️⃣4️⃣.
+- Can't login?
+If on Windows: more information is in the log file, located at `C:\Users\yourname\AppData\Local\Temp\refunct-tas.log`

 ## Other stuff
 - Buttons and platforms underneath buttons are not checks.
 (Red) buttons don't do anything.
 - Universal Tracker can help you to figure out which platforms are accessible.
 The mini-map should help!
 - You should be able to quit a game and continue it later, just follow the steps again.
 Make sure to "New game" before logging into AP.
 - The final cluster in the game won't appear and will stay underwater for now (the final button is weird).
-- Softlocked or wanna continue a game?
-(Close Refunct) and follow 1️⃣2️⃣3️⃣4️⃣.

 # Below text is the text of the original read me for the Refunct TaS Tool
 # Refunct TaS Tool